Cultures of Climate

 Boring Frames

 The above image depicts a series of boring frames’, apparatus used to support boring operations when searching for coal deposits (printed in A Practical Treatise on Coal Mining, by George G. André, F.G.S.
 (1876).
 Heritage Quays Archive, Ref: YOR/35).
 I like their structure as a frame positioned in and supporting a moment of anticipation; that first puncture of surface in order to determine what lies beneath.
 I created a similar frame in the studio that holds images of miners at work deep below ground — a premonition perhaps from those initial explorations of subterranean unknowns.
-The miners in the images, which are found postcards that I have adapted, are positioned as sculptors — as the chip away at the earth’s surface like a sculptor with a chisel.
+The miners in the images, which are found postcards that I have adapted, are positioned as sculptors — as they chip away at the earth’s surface with a pick like an artisan with a chisel.

 1 / 5